OCA/contract/contract/README.rst

 =================================

 This module forward-port to v10 the contracts management with recurring invoicing functions.
+Also you can print and send by email contract report.

 In upstream Odoo, this functionality was moved into the Enterprise edition.

 Configuration
 =============